juanbkm/donor2019/content/partners/bilateral/france.md

 partner_logo:
 draft: false
 ---
+#### 2019 Project-Specific Cofinancing

+* US$114.5 million loan for 2 projects

 #### 2019 Trust Funds Contributions

-* €1 million (US$1.1 million) replenishment for the Cooperation Fund for Project Preparation in the Greater Mekong Subregion and Other Specific Asian countries
+* €1 million ($1.1 million) replenishment for the Cooperation Fund for Project Preparation in the Greater Mekong Subregion and Other Specific Asian countries

 #### Active Trust Funds